 However, they prefer to use the word frisson (in French in the original text) avoiding any sexual connotations that could have distorted their study.

 This type of orgasm can manifest itself as tingling, goose bumps or even sexual arousal for the most receptive people.
 The physical response has been questioned by researchers since it usually occurs when we are afraid, cold or during reproduction.
 "How and why can music affect our bodies in such a powerful way?" asked David Robson, a journalist with the BBC.

 Professor Loui explains that she experiences "skin orgasms" whilst listening to Rachmaninoff's Piano Concerto No. 2 and it was the spark that led her to conduct this research.
 She quickly noticed that she could isolate the bars where most the subject experienced a similar sensation.

 After analysing the bars in question, it became clear that sudden changes of harmony, powerful crescendos and appoggiaturas (notes deliberately foreign to harmony) are the musical effects that provoke the most emotions.

 Indeed, it is when composers play with what is familiar and what is less familiar, with what our brain, accustomed to tonal music, expects to hear and is surprised, that our grey matter is pleasantly taunted and therefore produces a shiver.

-The production of dopamine at this precise moment is like a drug or sexual intercourse.
-If this is combined with the emotions of the precise moment and one's own memory, the result is an "emotional cocktail" that will occur every time a specific song or passage is heard: an orgasm that may leave the listener feeling tetanized for several seconds.
+The release of dopamine at this precise moment is like a drug or sexual intercourse.
+If this is combined with the emotions of the precise moment and one's own memory, the result is an "emotional cocktail" that will occur every time a specific song or passage is heard: an orgasm that may leave the listener feeling powerless for several moments.